Batmobile: Super Friends

 The Batmobile was seen in the early episodes of Super Friends was based on the Lincoln Futura design in the live-action TV series starring Adam West.
 The main difference with the Super Friends version was that the car's lines were modified substantially for use in animation.
 The most obvious change was to the car's nose, where the hood received a "V" depression that echoed the lower fascia.
 This was also the first Batmobile (of any medium) to feature yellow bat emblems on the doors.
 This particular feature would be quickly adopted by the comics.

-Beginning with the Challenge of the Super Friends in 1978, the Batmobile got revamped.
+Beginning with the Challenge of the Superfriends in 1978, the Batmobile got revamped.
 This new version was developed to have a more aerodynamic, hard-edged style.
 In addition, this Batmobile was smaller than its predecessor.
 It had a sloped nose and flying buttress B-pillars.
 Features that were carried over from the original Super Friends Batmobile were the Bat-mask, low horizontal fins, twin bubble windshields, and blue coloring scheme.

 In 1984, Super Friends revamped its format (first as Super Friends: The Legendary Super Powers Show and then as The Super Powers Team: Galactic Guardians) to serve as a tie-in to Kenner's Super Powers Collection.